ztlevi/hexo_blog/source/_posts/post/The-Minimal-Spacemacs-Tweaks-for-Jetbrain-IDES.md

 5. There are other options you might want to add.

 ```
 set gdefault
 set smartcase
+e

-" Integrate with system clipboard
+" Integrat with system clipboard
 set clipboard=unnamedplus,unnamed

 set surround